CVS South Gloucestershire

 The Foundation typically makes around 250 awards of up to £5,000 each year for initiatives that benefit the lives of young people, disabled people, elderly people, the terminally ill and otherwise disadvantaged people and their carers.
 Occasional larger sums are given to charities where high impact can be achieved.

-Applications should be received at least 6 weeks before the next review meeting on the 24th April 2024.
+Applications should be received at least 6 weeks before the next review meeting which can be seen on the link below.

 Find more info here The Hedley Foundation – A Grant Giving Charity